LMAD Funding, Assessments & Prop 218

 - Resolution No. 2019-5648 (PDF), declaring its intention to ballot property owners for a proposed new or increased assessment within the Yorba Linda Street Lighting and Landscaping Maintenance Assessment District for Local Landscaping Zone L2G for Fiscal Year 2020/2021, setting March 3, 2020 (during the regular City Council Meeting) for a Public Hearing, and authorizing staff to proceed with the balloting procedures.

 The resident-led petition gathering phase closed Monday, February 10, 2020 at 5:30 p.m.
-In order to recommend a Proposition 218 Vote to the Yorba Linda City Council your Zone needed to obtain 50 % + 1 of the single family parcel signatures.
+In order to recommend a Proposition 218 Vote to the Yorba Linda City Council your Zone needed to obtain 50% + 1 of the single family parcel signatures.
 The final official result totaled 95 signatures in favor of a Proposition 218 Vote for your Zone, thus meeting and exceeding the 50% +1 requirement.
+This zone is currently voting, with the ballots due to the City Clerk prior to the 7:00 p.m.
+Public Hearing on May 5, 2020.

 - View the PowerPoint Presentation from the January 13, 2020 Community Meeting for Local Landscaping Zone L-4A (PDF)